SINGROUP/SOAPLite/README.md

 ```
 pip install ase --user
 ```
-You also need a gcc and g++ compiler.
+You also need a gcc compiler.

 ### Installing